Content on this page was generated by AI and has not been manually reviewed.

 Can Proton VPN work on EdgeRouter?

 Yes, you can make Proton VPN work with EdgeRouter by using a VPN-enabled router behind EdgeRouter or by attempting a direct EdgeRouter OpenVPN/WireGuard setup, though the latter is more technical and not officially documented for all EdgeRouter models.
-Edge free download for windows 7
+Microsoft edge vpn settings 2026

 Does EdgeRouter support WireGuard?